erlang/otp/INSTALL-WIN32.md

 that makes a nice Git port.
-The msys prompt you get from MsysGIT is however not compatible with the full version from MinGW, so you will need to check out files using MsysGITs command prompt and then switch to a common Msys command prompt for building.
+The msys prompt you get from MsysGIT is however not compatible with the full version from MinGW, so you will need to check out files using MsysGIT's command prompt and then switch to a common Msys command prompt for building.
 Also all test suites cannot be built as MsysGIT/Msys does not handle symbolic links.
 To build test suites on Windows, you will need Cygwin for now.
 Hopefully